 Betapace; Betapace AF; Sorine; Sotylize

 - This drug may cause a life-threatening type of heartbeat that is not normal (prolonged QT interval).
-Talk with your doctor if you have a long QT on ECG.
+Talk with the doctor if your child has a long QT on ECG.

-- You will have to start and restart this drug in a setting where your heart will be watched nonstop.
-Talk with your doctor.
+- Your child will have to start and restart this drug in a setting where your child’s heart can be watched nonstop.
+Talk with the doctor.

-- If you have kidney disease, talk to your doctor.
+- If your child has kidney disease, talk with the doctor.

 - It is used to treat certain types of life-threatening abnormal heartbeats.